 Is it safe to travel to Colombia?
 Which Colombian cities are the best to visit in 2019?
 What is there to do?
 What do you need to know before traveling to Colombia?
 This is your ultimate guide to traveling to Colombia!
 You will see why I think this a top travel destination.

 I asked myself all those questions a few months back when my boyfriend, our dog Brodie and I decided to spend 2 months in Mexico, the holidays in the Dominican Republic, and then start our South America trip in Colombia!

-I’ve now added various cities in Colombia to my list of destinations in over 35+ countries where I can provide my personal recommendations and plan your custom vacation through my travel guru service!
+I specialize in travel planning and I’ve now added various cities in Colombia to my list of destinations in over 35+ countries.Contact me to start planning your custom itinerary with personal recommendations & more!

 We weren’t sure how long we would stay here.
 We figured 2 weeks was a good starting point.
 It’s now 3 months later and we’re forcing ourselves to move on to Peru so that we can explore more of South America!
 I can honestly say that the only risk to visiting Colombia is not wanting to leave.